petershin/liferay-learn/docs/liferay-cloud/latest/en/updating-services-in-liferay-paas/understanding-deployment-strategies.md

 | `Recreate`          | Application state entirely renewed at once                 | Downtime length that occurs is dependent on shutdown and boot up duration for the application |

 !!! important
-    Deployments defined with the `Recreate` strategy will terminate all the running instances before recreating them with the newer version.
+    Deployments defined with the `Recreate` strategy terminate all the running instances before recreating them with the newer version.

 In general, the `RollingUpdate` strategy is our recommended approach.
 The `Recreate` strategy can be used in non-production environments or in some cases where it might be required (e.g., if you're updating to a version of Liferay DXP that changes the database schema).